What Is Post Boosting on Facebook?

 2. Click to Call Buttons

-Landing pages play a big role in the success of various mobile marketing channels.
+Landing pages play a significant role in the success of various mobile marketing channels.
 In addition to being mobile-friendly, it might be in your best interest to feature a click-to-call button on these web pages.
 The user can simply tap the button to call your business.
 Remember: Mobile users are considered “high intent” because their behavior denotes heightened interest.
 Click-to-call buttons are just another way to capitalize on the high likelihood that this user is ready to make a purchase.

 3. Enable Voice Search Queries